 They weren’t kidding when they said ‘swimming in’, right?

-Is your mind wrapping around the fact that Chef Frederick’s classic training in Europe is clearly shining through with every dish, every sauce, every element, and refined restraint of over-working the ingredients?
+Are our minds wrapping around the fact that Chef Frederick’s classic training in Europe is clearly shining through with every dish, every sauce, every element, and refined restraint of over-working the ingredients?

 Isn’t it sublime how the cheeses provide the saltiness?